zapatos24/senator_nlp_vote_prediction/README.md

                             clf_xgb.fit(X_over_vec[model_cols], y_over)
 ```

-Believe me, I hated writing that many nested loops as you do reading it.
+Believe me, I hated writing that nested loop as much as you hate reading it.

 I then plotted the f1 score against the roc score and from all those iterations.
 I visually chose the hyperparameter
 sets with the highest F1 score, the one with the highest ROC score, and one that was a balance between the two.